morphismtech/distributors/blog.md

 terminalG = rule "terminal" $ _Terminal >?< someP charG
 ```

 It's not as beautiful as it could be but it works and its rough edges can be smoothed.
 Now, the `RegExp` type morally has the same "shape" as the `Grammatical` interface.
-So, to create a new generators we define a couple invariant profunctors inspired by the blog post, and I leave their instances as exercises.
+So, to create new generators we define a couple invariant profunctors inspired by the blog post, and I leave their instances as exercises.

 ```
 newtype DiRegEx a b = DiRegEx RegEx